sid-ant/MonadArmy/README.md

 RazorPay Hackthaon Project

-Rex is a platform to post or accept any time of jobs with guaranteed pay.
+Rico is a platform to post or accept any type of jobs with guaranteed pay.

+Live Demo Link:

+# RazorPay APIs Used

+1. Standard Integration
+2. Refund
+3. PayOuts (RazerPayX)

-# Run Instructions
+# Run Instructions For Rex (Our Backend Server)

 Install Python
 Create virtual env